gwincr11/Communicating-through-code/book/proposal/proposal.md

 - Unintended consequence of poorly modeled data.
 - Incorrect prioritization.

 Our workflows and structures create communication barriers we must break down in order to move our implementations closer to their domains.
-As developers, our goals should include moving code closer to the vocabulary of the domain.
+As developers, our goals should include moving ourselves and our code closer to the domain.
 This requires understanding not only the problem being solved by a feature but also, more broadly an understanding of the field we are working in.

-Design thinking offers a toolset for gathering insight into the domain that can not only help engineers understand a user's problem more fundamentally, it can also offer byproducts such as:
+Design thinking offers a toolset for gathering insight into the domain that can help engineers understand a user's problem more fundamentally and offer a number of useful byproducts such as:

 - Providing a better understanding of the entire domain.
 - A clearer path to a domain language.
 - Understanding problem nuance.
 - Gaining lessons learned of the user.
 - Clear prioritization of tasks.
-- Indetifying focused solutions.
+- Identifying focused solutions.
 - Providing insight into how an implementation may evolve.

 Following the path of a team replacing a legacy application with a new application this book will explore tools that can be utilized to break down a domain and better communicate with domain experts.
 The book will introduce a number of design thinking exercises and explain how they can be applied in different scenarios to help agile developers craft clearer implementations.